ARZZEZZAN/s21_SmartCalculator/README.md

 - The program must be developed according to the principles of structured programming
 - Prepare full coverage of modules related to calculating expressions with unit-tests
 - GUI implementation, based on any GUI library with API for C89/C99/C11 (GTK+, Nuklear, raygui, microui, libagar, libui, IUP, LCUI, CEF, Qt, etc.)
+- Both integers and real numbers with a dot can be input into the program.
+You can optionally provide the input of numbers in exponential notation
 - Calculating arbitrary bracketed arithmetic expressions in infix notation
 - Calculate arbitrary bracketed arithmetic expressions in infix notation with substitution of the value of _x_
 - Plotting a graph of a function given by an expression in infix notation with the variable _x_ (with coordinate axes, mark of the used scale and an adaptive grid)